Who was the Real Saint Nicholas? - American Minute with Bill Federer

 Once all the Christians were purged from the military, Diocletian decided to use the military to force the entire Roman Empire to return to worshiping Roman gods.

 This began the worst persecution of the first three centuries.
-Pastors were arrested, churches were torn down, scriptures were confiscated, and church records were destroyed.
-Believers were bullied, harassed, had their tongues cut out, and were burned alive.
+Pastors were arrested, believers were forbidden to meet, churches were torn down, scriptures were confiscated, and church records were destroyed.
+Christians were bullied, harassed, had their tongues cut out, boiled in oil and burned alive.

 Christians cried out in fervent prayer, and suddenly Diocletian was struck with an intestinal disease so painful that he abdicated the throne on May 1, 305 A.D.

-The next emperor, Galerius, continued the persecution, but he, also, was struck with an intestinal disease and died in 311 A.D.
+The next emperor, Galerius, continued the persecution, but was also struck with an intestinal disease and died in 311 A.D.

 With no emperor, the Roman Empire was thrown into confusion.
-The four major generals decided to fight it out as to who would be the next emperor.
+The four most powerful generals decided to fight it out as to who would be the next emperor.

 General Constantine was in York, Britain, when he received the news.
 His men surrounded him and shouted "Hail Caesar!"